Campus Physical Media Destruction Service

 - Method of destruction (i.e., Information Technology, DBAN, KillDisk)

 - If shredding a hard drive, remove the device from its computer, enclosure, cage or caddy.
 The shredding service will only accept bare drives.

 - Place all the devices in a box.

-- IT Services will accept bare hard drives, USB drives, magnetic tapes, floppy disks, SSD’s, CD’s, cell phones and tablets
+- Information Technology will accept bare hard drives, USB drives, magnetic tapes, floppy disks, SSD’s, CD’s, cell phones and tablets

-- IT Services will not accept hard drives still in their external enclosures or towers
+- Information Technology will not accept hard drives still in their external enclosures or towers

 - Bring the box to the Computer Center 1st floor lobby and call 4-2345 or 4-2391; the NOC staff should be able to assist you any time M—F, 9 am—3 pm.

 - The Computer Center staff will accept delivery of your drives.
 Your drives will be stored in a locked container inside our secured facility until physically destroyed.
-IT Services will maintain a record of serial numbers for all devices destroyed as well as certifications of destruction.
+Information Technology will maintain a record of serial numbers for all devices destroyed as well as certifications of destruction.